 After some time naturally fermenting, the best part of the mixture is transferred to a second vessel, leaving behind the sediment.
 Reducing the amount of oxygen in that final fermentation stage allows for a better final product.

 The modern process has more steps and methods for creating a better product.
-Original ciders were undoubtedly pretty rough to drink!
+Original ciders were undoubtedly pretty rough to drink!!!
+Apple cider vinegar is also good for weight loss.
 They may even have been drunk before fermentation was completed when the liquid would certainly still be alcoholic.
 But, regardless of the final quality of the cider, the origin of cider making would have been possible just about anywhere with apples…

 Historically, some of the biggest lovers of cider are The UK, especially in the south – Bristol, Somerset, Gloucestershire, Kent amongst others.
 As well as France and Northern Spain.
 But, who got on the cider train first?
 Was it Western Europeans?
 Or was cider being produced long before that elsewhere…